 Over the past two years, Form C-S has gained accolades and recognition for its role in improving productivity for small companies and contributing to greater efficiency.
 IRAS even won the Best Pro-Enterprise Initiative Award (2013- Bronze) this year for the initiative.

-Thus, encouraged by the positive feedback e-filing of Form C-S has received, IRAS has decided to extend this e-filing facility to Form C as well from next year.
+Thus, encouraged by the positive feedback e-filing of Form C-S has received, IRAS has decided to extend this e-filing facility to Form C as well.

-In fact, IRAS is overseeing a pilot run right now where companies are encouraged to e-file Form C and enjoy the benefits of instant acknowledgement and an extended filing due date of December 15, 2014.
+In fact, IRAS had overseen a pilot run where companies were encouraged to e-file Form C and enjoy the benefits of instant acknowledgement and an extended filing due date of December 15.

-Based on the feedback, IRAS will launch the initiative (e-filing Form C) nationwide starting next year.
+Based on the feedback, IRAS had launched the initiative (e-filing Form C) nationwide starting next year.

 Singapore Companies Preferring e-Filing